 Easy on the eye and each with its own special feeling of escape.
 There’s a different beach for every day of your holiday (and plenty in reserve for your next visit) on Astypalea.
 Some are sandy and some have pebbles, just as some are organised and some as free as the day nature created them, but they all ooze relaxation.

-West of Hora are Vatses and Kaminakia, sandy coves with umbrellas and sunbeds or trees for natural shade as well as beach bars and tavernas (both are reached by going down a dirt road) and Livadi has an incredible view of Hora and the Castle.
+West of Hora are Vatses and Kaminakia, sandy coves with umbrellas and sunbeds or trees for natural shade as well as beach bars and tavernas (both are reached by going down a dirt road) and Livadi has a special view of Hora and the Castle.
 For remote beaches, there’s Agios Konstantinos and boats leave from Pera Gialos for Agios Iοannis.
 Or head to Plakes or Chryssi Ammos in the central strip of the island, known as Steno (Narrow).

 A boat trip to Kounoupes and Koutsomitis

 Each morning, boats leave from the port of Pera Gialos for the islands tucked under Astypalea’s wings.
 You’ll find it hard to believe after your swimming experiences so far, but you’ll be treated to water that’s even clearer and more magical.
 First stop, the beach at Koutsomitis (turquoise or blue sea, you decide) and beyond that Kounoupes, effectively two islands connected by a strip of sand that makes an unforgettable double-fronted beach with nothing on it except a boho cafe.
 Chilled doesn’t even begin to describe the experience.